sage-code/maj/verbs.md

 ## Verb transformation

-Basic for of Wee verb into an adjective using suffix:

-**ra = ed**

-Use termination 'ra to make an adverb
+Use coda 'a to make an adverb

-joku => joku'ra
+joku => joka

-* tu seru'pa la joku'ra de zu  = You have been played by him
+* tu seru'pa la joka de zu  = you have been played by him;
-* la pala se joku'pa = The boll was played
+* la joka sa joku'pa = the game it was played;
+* la joka sa fino    = the game is over;

 **lo = ul**